Last updated on: 4/7/2017 | Author: ProCon.org

 To prepare future physicians for the work they will perform throughout their careers, medical training must be human-focused, not animal-focused, because there are many substantial differences across species.”

-Kathy Archibald, Founder and Director of the Safer Medicines Trust, stated in her chapter “Of Mice but Not Men,” in the 2016 book What Doctors Don’t Tell You:
+Kathy Archibald, Founder and Director of the Safer Medicines Trust, stated:

 “Not only are animals poor models of safety for humans, but they are also unreliable for demonstrating the effectiveness of treatments too.
 Just as many drugs fail in clinical trials because they turn out to cause side-effects in humans, many others turn out to be ineffective in humans, despite performing well in animals.
 This makes drug development extraordinarily expensive because companies need to recoup the costs of clinical trials not only for successful drugs, but also for the nine others that fail for each one that succeeds…